Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnModderDetected(ply, reason)`

 ## `OnVehicleEnter`

-### Description

-Called when the local player has entered the vehicle.
+`Called when the local player has entered the vehicle.`

 | Argument | Type | Description            |
 | -------- | ---- | ---------------------- |